Kyriosity/dotNet-dev-ideas/WPF-MVVM/Guidelines.md

 ## Proposals
 ### Defaults for Null and unavailable values
-Make use of `TargetNullValue` and `FallbackValue`, and this will greatly help in finding binding bugs by development, or clearly inform users.
+Make use of `TargetNullValue` and `FallbackValue`, and this will greatly help to find binding bugs in development time, or clearly inform users.

  ```
 < Text="{Binding UserName}
- tNullValue='!null value!'
+        NullValue='!null value!'
 FallbackValue='!binding error!' />
 ```
 `NOTE: TargetNull and Fallback are also important for enabling of *actions*.
-Challenge: I have no idea how to workaround acync loading.
+Challenge: no idea how to workaround acync loading.
 When both setting will mislead users.

 # Tools to use
-[Snoop WPF](https://github.com/snoopwpf) is a freeware, and looks to be a mature, effective inspector.
+[Snoop WPF](https://github.com/snoopwpf) is a freeware, mature and effective inspector.

 ## Frameworks
 There're more than experienced providers of suites, frameworks, controls for RAD&nbsp;&nbsp;<sup>**_rad**</sup>.
 Telerik, Devexpress, Infragistics - to name a few. &nbsp;&nbsp;<sup>**_dx**</sup>

-With annual licences e.g. for WPF components starting at $900 - it's a bargain for even the smallest commercial product, unless it's mere "Hello world".
+With annual licences for WPF components starting from $900 - it's a good buy for even the smallest commercial product, unless it's pure "Hello world".

 &nbsp;&nbsp;<sup>**_rad**</sup><sub>&nbsp;&nbsp;Rapid Application Development